-Due to the number and frequency of inputs, researchers were able to analyse 5.1million pain reports.
-They compared the weather on days that there was a significant pain increase to the weather on days that there was no such change.
+Due to the number and frequency of inputs, researchers were able to analyse 5.1 million pain reports.
+They compared the weather on days when there was a significant pain increase to the weather on days when there was no such change.

 Another possible benefit of this study is that it gives scientists another data set and more research to draw on which will enable them to better understand the pain mechanism within the human body.